Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## Data Interface

 When mapping algorithms to AI Engines, the process often becomes a tradeoff between computational efficiency, data bandwidth, and memory utilization.
 In the previous section, a value of 0.75 cycles per pixel was derived as a lower bound on computational efficiency.
-Data interfaces are examined next to determine limitations they impose and to provide guidance on a suitable choice.
+Next, examine data interfaces to determine limitations they impose and to provide guidance on a suitable choice.

 ### Programmable Logic Component

-When considering system partitioning, tasks such as retrieving data from lookup tables and extracting integer and fractional parts of floating-point numbers are better suited to be performed in programmable logic.
-Efficient use of AI Engines is realized when they are programmed to continually perform vector processing on a steady stream of input data.
+When considering system partitioning, tasks such as retrieving data from lookup tables and extracting integer and fractional parts of floating-point numbers are better suited for programmable logic.
+AI Engines are most efficient if you program them for continual vector processing on a steady stream of input data.

-Data necessary to process a single pixel is comprised of four reference pixels and fractional parts of the $x_q$ and $y_q$ coordinates.
-Each of these six data values is assumed to be represented as 32-bit, single precision, floating-point values.
-A conceptual illustration of how input data is derived in programmable logic for each pixel is shown in Figure 6.
-This example design does not include a programmable logic component but assumes such a component has been used to generate test input data for AI Engine processing.
+Data necessary to process a single pixel comprises four reference pixels and fractional parts of the $x_q$ and $y_q$ coordinates.
+Assume each of the six data values uses a 32-bit, single-precision, floating-point format.
+Figure 6 shows a conceptual illustration of how input data is derived in programmable logic for each pixel.
+This example design does not include a programmable logic component but it assumes such a component has generates test input data for AI Engine processing.

 ![figure6](images/vin_fmt.png)